EKreir/ecfArcadiaZoo/README.md

 1. install php, mysql (or other database server, e.g. psotgresql, mariadb,...), apache in terminal (check docs for each language for installation in different os),

--check the php and mysql installations: php -v or php --version, the same for mysql in terminal,
+-check the php and mysql installations: `php -v` or `php --version`, the same for mysql in terminal,

 2. create an account (user & password) in mysql server cli in terminal,

-create a database either in the terminal so on the command line or using phpmyadmin but you have to install and configure it,
+3. create a database either in the terminal so on the command line or using phpmyadmin but you have to install and configure it,

 download the zip in master branch,
+- in the .zip there is a sql file to import in phpmyadmin to have the same data from the db,

 install the php dependency manager: Composer in terminal,